M Winkworth PLC Corporate governance and current constitutional documents

 Appraisals are carried out each year for all Executive Directors.

-The Company Secretary and General Counsel support the Chairman in addressing the training and development needs of Directors.
+The Company Secretary and General Counsel support the Chair in addressing the training and development needs of Directors.

 All continuing Directors stand for re-election every three years